snehalmundhe10/Business-Intelligence-Tool-for-Statistical-Analysis/README.md

 ### Project Design
 The model is developed using a modular approach with the Java Swing framework.
-The modular components are to be implemented with the platform called NetBeans IDE.
+The modular components are implemented with the platform called NetBeans IDE.